Martin-Zeithaml/test/README.md

 ```
 ## JCL
 This is a JCL template, which could be used for installation.
 Before submitting this job all `{zowe.*}` variables are replaced with definition from `zowe.yaml`.
 Is this JCL ok?
+Let's suppose:
+* `JOB` statement is ok
+* All datasets and paths exist
 ```jcl
 //ZWEINSTL JOB 12345678,ZOWEUSER
 //*